mlcollyer/RRPP/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.
 There were three notes that could not be resolved.
 These notes have appeared on previous submissions, as well.

+Two on the R-hub Builder for the Windows Server:

+* checking for non-standard things in the check directory ...
+NOTE Found the following files/directories:
+  ''NULL''

+* checking for detritus in the temp directory ...
+NOTE Found the following files/directories:
+  'lastMiKTeXException'

+One on both the Fedora Linux and Ubuntu Linux servers:

+Skipping checking HTML validation: no command 'tidy' found